cshenton2/Programming-Assignment-2/README.md

 ### Author: Christopher Shenton

 ## Overview
-This project implements a simplified client-server model using **TCP socket programming** in Python.
-It simulates core features of the TCP protocol by defining and using a custom TCP-style header format.
-The client constructs structured messages with headers and payloads, and the server parses them, processes flags, and sends appropriate responses.
-The goal is to provide hands-on experience with low-level networking concepts, header parsing, and conditional logic based on protocol flags.
+This project implements a client-server model using TCP socket programming in Python.
+It simulates the TCP protocol by using a custom TCP-style header.
+The client constructs messages with a header and proper payload, and the server parses and processes them as expected.

 ---